Oh What A Knight

 In all honesty the entire coastline is beautiful and you wont disappointed no matter what section you walk.

-You can also combine several of these walks, Fall bay, Worms head, and Rhossili Downs, to make one epic day out.
+You can also combine several of these walks to make one epic day out.

 If you did find the blog helpful, I’d appreciate you giving it a share or giving me a follow on social media, every bit of support goes a long way.